About

 two images side by side of flour in mixing bowl and fully mixed pumpkin cake batter

-Pour batter into a greased bundt pan and bake for 35-40 minutes, OR until cake is lightly browned and inserted toothpick comes out clean.
+Bake: Pour batter into a greased bundt pan.
+Bake for 35-40 minutes, OR until cake is lightly browned and an inserted toothpick comes out clean.
 Allow cake to rest for 15 minutes while you make the glaze.

 TIP: If you feel your cake is browning too much, cover with aluminum foil for the last 5-10 minutes of baking.